Research Review: Sexual Health Disparities Among Disenfranchised Youth

 Access to Health Care

-Young women and men are especially vulnerable to reproductive health problems, including early or unplanned pregnancy and infection by sexually transmitted diseases and HIV.
-It is critical that they have access to health care and receive annual preventive health exams and guidance from health professionals.
+It is essential that adolescents have access to health care and receive annual preventive health exams and guidance from health professionals.